-Louisiana sports reporter Carley McCord's husband describes moment ‘'world fell apart' after plane crash
+Louisiana sports reporter Carley McCord's husband describes moment 'world fell apart' after plane crash

 Carley McCord’s grieving husband says his “world fell apart” when he received the devastating news of the sports reporter’s death in a plane crash.